When Do Short-Term Health Plans Make Sense for Your Clients?

 Who Is Eligible for These Plans?

 These plans are a great option for those seeking coverage for a shorter amount of time, an affordable safety net, or coverage in case of an emergency.
-Plans are available for as short as 30-day periods or as long as one year.
+Plans are available for as short as 30-day periods or up to 4 months.
 Clients who are eligible for most private health insurance plans may qualify for a short-term medical plan.
 There are some instances where clients may not be eligible.

 Who Isn’t Eligible?